gohugoio/hugoThemesSiteBuilder/README.md

 * Create a Pull Request and verify that the preview looks good.
 * **Note:** write a descriptive commit message title, e.g. `Add theme my-blog-theme`.

-Note that if the PR preview does not come up as expected (missing thumbnail image etc.), the way you currently can trigger a new preview build after you have fixed your theme is to amend your commit on your PR branch and do a force push:
+Note that if the PR preview does not come up as expected after fixing your theme (missing thumbnail image etc.), you can trigger a new preview build by amending the commit on your PR branch and doing a force push:

 ```bash
 git commit --amend --no-edit